Here are the first two chapters of Vevin Song. Enjoy!

 'Strong like you?'

-Why she was married to him, though, was a mystery to Jason.
+Why she was married to him, though, was a mystery.

 Not for the first time, Jason thought Conrad saw him as more of a father than Rowan was.
 Conrad was certainly more like him than Rowan.
 More confident.
 More proactive.
 More of a fighter.